-Cameroon: Schools targeted in Anglophone Crisis | DW | 06.11.2020
+Cameroon: Schools targeted in Anglophone crisis | DW | 06.11.2020

 As Paul Biya marks 38 years in office, residents in the country's Anglophone region are struggling to come to grips with a series of brutal attacks on schools.

-Cameroon's volatile Anglophone region is in the midst of a surge in violence, with unidentified assailants launching a serious of attacks on schools in the past month.
+Cameroon's volatile Anglophone region is in the midst of a surge in violence, with unidentified assailants launching a series of attacks on schools in the past month.

-According to the United Nations (UN), gunmen have assaulted five schools in less than two weeks, subjecting children and teachers to torture and violence.
+According to the United Nations, gunmen have assaulted five schools in less than two weeks, subjecting children and teachers to torture and violence.

 But the security situation remains precarious, with more than 3,000 people killed since the beginning of the conflict.